dr-matt-smith/php-symfony-6-book/00_content/part02/chapter08_fixtures.md

             $manager->flush();
         }
     }
 ```

+Since you'll generally be creating a range of fixture files, named for their content it's a good idea just to delete this file: `/src/DataFixtures/AppFixtures.php`.

 ## Writing the fixture classes

-We need to locate our fixtures in our `/src` directory, inside a `/DataFixtures` directory.
-The path for our data fixtures classes should be `/src/DataFixtures/`.

 Fixture classes need to implement the interfaces, `Fixture`.

 NOTE: Some fixtures will also require your class to include the  `ContainerAwareInterface`, for when our code also needs to access the container,by implementing the `ContainerAwareInterface`.

-Let's write a class to create 3 objects for entity `App\Entity\Student.
+Let's create a class to create 3 objects for entity `App\Entity\Student`.
 The class will be declared in file `/src/DataFixtures/StudentFixtures.php`.
-Make a copy of the provided `AppFixtures` class naming the copy `StudentFixtures`, and change the class name inside the code.
+However, we can generate the skelton for each fixture class using the CLI `make` tool.
 We also need to add a `use` statement so that our class can make use of the `Entity\Student` class.

 The **make** feature will create a skeleton fixture class for us.
 So let's make class `StudentFixtures`: